 Applying with the Attorney General can be a could choice because it can prevent the religious corporation from facing opposition from the community or church members.
 In order to mortgage church real estate, a petition must be filed with the State Supreme Court in the county where the property is located.

 If you need help understanding the New York Religious Corporations Law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.